- Build an environment for the creation and effective utilisation of knowledge.

 - ISO 140014 certified in 2004

-- ISO 9001:2008 specifies requirements for a quality management system where an organization needs to demonstrate its ability to consistently provide product that meets customer & applicable statutory & regulatory requirements
+- ISO 9001:2008 specifies requirements for a quality management system where an organisation needs to demonstrate its ability to consistently provide product that meets customer and applicable statutory and regulatory requirements.

-- ISO 14001:2004 specifies requirements for an environmental management system to enable an organization to develop and implement a policy and objectives which take into account legal requirements and other requirements to which the organization subscribes, and information about significant environmental aspects.
-It applies to those environmental aspects that the organization identifies as those which it can control and those which it can influence.
+- ISO 14001:2004 specifies requirements for an environmental management system to enable an organisation to develop and implement a policy and objectives which take into account legal requirements and other requirements to which the organisation subscribes, and information about significant environmental aspects.
+It applies to those environmental aspects that the organisation identifies as those which it can control and those which it can influence.
 It does not itself state specific environmental performance criteria.